KxSystems/docs/docs/basics/glossary.md

 <i class="far fa-hand-point-right"></i>
 [Function notation](function-notation.md#rank)

 Of a **list**, the depth to which it is nested.
-A vector has rank 1.
+A vector has rank 1; a matrix, rank 2.

 ## Reference, pass by